-The New Year is right around the corner, and you may be starting to think about what kinds of goals and resolutions you want to set for 2017.
+The New Year is right around the corner, and you may be starting to think about what kinds of goals and resolutions you want to set for the new year.
 It’s a common practice, but most people end up giving up on their resolutions at some point in the year, often as soon as February.
 It is possible to stick to health and fitness goals.
 Here are some tips for setting and keeping your New Year’s resolutions.

 Set Attainable Goals

 You’re much more likely to keep your resolutions if the goals you set are within your reach.
 They should still be a stretch, but should be something you can reasonably accomplish.
 Running a marathon by June when you’ve never even run a mile isn’t a reasonable or attainable goal.
 For example, running a 5K race is a great goal for a beginning runner.

 “Get in shape,” “lose weight” and “eat healthy” are great goals to have, but difficult to stick to because they’re so vague.
 It’s hard to see the results because they aren’t specific enough.
 When setting goals, be really specific so you have a way to measure your success.
 For example, instead of eat healthier, try eating three vegetables a day or only eating sweets once a week.
 Instead of saying you want to get in shape, set a goal to lose ten pounds or work out five days a week.

 Create Mini Goals

 A year is a long time to wait to see results.
 By setting mini goals throughout the year, you’ll have a quantifiable way to measure your results and see how far you’ve come.
 If you want to run a 10K race by the end of the year, maybe you set mini goals to run a mile without stopping by March, run a 5K over the summer and do a 10K before Christmas.